 Swimming is fun, healthy, and it certainly improves your lifestyle and mental health.
-Those who have experience surely know how great it feels to get in the pool, swim using your favorite technique and enjoy the way your body behaves in the water.
-Those who are beginners and want to learn to swim, have an amazing opportunity to get started with the help of a fully qualified swimming instructor.
+Those who have experience surely know how great it feels to get in the pool, swim using your favourite technique and enjoy the way your body behaves in the water.
+Those who are beginners and want to learn to swim, have an amazing opportunity to get started with the help of a fully qualified swimming instructor to learn the most common swimming techniques.

 Private adult swimming lessons in London are a great choice for everyone, regardless of experience.
 A great teacher can adjust his lessons to suit each student’s swimming level.
 The main goal of these private adult swimming lessons in London is to teach you how to swim and how to be confident in the water.
 Don’t be afraid if you’re scared of water!
 In the right hands you will be able to overcome this fear and see how great and brave you are.

 The first level consists of getting used to entering and exiting the water, in a safe manner, while also working on your confidence.
 You will have to learn how to put your face in the water and how to float on your front and back.
 Don’t worry, if you have just started, you will get a flotation device, since safety is the most important thing.
 When you are ready, you can go to the next level and try jumping in the water, blowing bubbles through your mouth and nose, and move forward and backwards, short distances in the beginning.
 If you feel confident enough, you and your individual swimming teacher can go further and work on rolling on your front and back underwater.